gscoppino/ProjectTime/README.md

    The default environment contains all development, debug, and testing dependencies, in addition to useful development tools (such as linters, formatters, and Jupyter Notebook).

+5. (Optional) Install the source code into the default environment: `anaconda-project run install`

 ## Useful Project Commands

 The project is built on the [Django](https://www.djangoproject.com) framework.
 It is backed by the [PostgreSQL](https://www.postgresql.org) database.